unicode-cookbook/recipes/Basics/README.md

 ## Overview

 This recipe illustrates some of the basic uses of orthography profiles using the Python and R packages.
+Click on the Python [https://github.com/unicode-cookbook/recipes/blob/master/Basics/python.ipynb] and R [https://github.com/unicode-cookbook/recipes/blob/master/Basics/R.ipynb] Jupyter notebooks in this directory.